 The wiring of your panel to the boats battery bank is critically important.
-Most decent 12V nominal panels will output a voltage of around 16.0 to 18.0 volts +/-.
+Most decent 12V nominal panels will output a voltage of around 16.0 to 19.0 volts +/-.
 Giving up any of this voltage to voltage drop can affect how quickly your bank is recharged.
-If you're using an MPPT controller voltage drop should ideally be almost nothing to maximize the performance of the MPPT controller.
+If you're using an MPPT controller voltage drop should ideally be almost nothing in order to maximize the performance of the MPPT controller.
 I like to size panel wiring for a 1-2% voltage drop max.
 With 12V nominal panels the wire from panel to controller will need to be bigger than with 24V or 48V arrays.

 Any panel sized to actually "recharge" your bank will need a solar controller.
 There are vast quality ranges amongst controllers and a bad controller can be a waste of money and diminish the efficiency of your system.

 There are essentially three types of controllers;